 All forums are located in Ford Hall room 240 and are held from 12:00pm - 1:00pm, food will be served at these events, students are invited to bring their own beverage.

-- Presentation of the Majors, March 26, 2015, Presented by Prof. Susan Voss
+- Presentation of the Majors, October 22, 2015, Presented by Picker Engineering Program Director, Professor Susan Voss

 Each month the Lazarus Center for Career Development publishes a Career Engineering Newsletter with opportunities for engineering students.

 Professor Glenn Ellis and Team Through My Window gave the plenary talk at the Collaborative Knowledge Building Group’s fifth national congress in Trieste Italy, www.ckbg2015.disu.units.it/en/program.asp.(September 2015)